Top Tips on How to Do a Solo Beach Trip

 Want to know how do solo travelers go the beach and have a great time?
-Traveling near or far, use my top tips on how to do a solo beach trip, including how to plan, what to do, and what to avoid for fun and safe single travel over 50.
+Traveling near or far, use my top tips on how to do a solo beach trip, including how to plan, what to do, and what to avoid for fun and safe single travel.

 Like this?
 Share it with others!

 Is it fun to go to the beach alone?

 Oh, yes!
 In fact, going to the beach alone makes for some of the best trips for solo travelers.
 Why?